 Plan Your Visit

 If you are staying for one night or several, there are many ways to experience our high-altitude climate and unique landscape that you will not find anywhere else in Hawai'i.
 Whether you enjoy hiking, shopping for unique gifts and artwork or taking it easy, staying in Volcano Village has something for everyone.
-This is a historic time to visit the East side of the Big Island.
-K?lauea's newest eruption phase has brought a lot of changes.
-Don't miss a chance to see this historic event - you will not be disappointed.

 Best time to visit: Any time of year.
 Volcano receives more than 100 inches of rain a year, but that provides us with our wonderful rain forest environment.
-The rainiest months are from November to March.
 At an elevation of 4,000 feet (1,220 meters), Volcano enjoys cooler daytime temperatures than Hilo.
 In the afternoon, mist often rolls in from the slopes of Mauna Loa.

 Weather: Temperatures and conditions can be unpredictable, so it is advisable to pack for cold and warm weather.
 Be sure to check the weather forecast and don't forget sturdy walking shoes or an umbrella.
 You might experience several seasons in one day.

 Hiking: Visit Big Island Hikes for a comprehensive list of hikes around the island.

 Driving Tips: Get some tips about driving on the Island of Hawai'i.